Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

   - Set up an API for the automatic download of data
   - Data preparation : extract relevant data & transform it into a usable structure

 - #### 2.
+Geo data calculations
+  - Calculate the distance from current location to selected earthquake

-Geo data calculations and visualization with OpenStreetMaps
+- #### 3.
+Geo data visualization with OpenStreetMaps
   - Visualize the earthquakes on a map

         - Adapt circle radius and color depending on the magnitude
         - Show the current location on a map
         - Popup with timestamp, magnitude and distance
-  - Calculate the distance from current location to selected earthquake

-- #### 3.
+- #### 4.
 Web frontend development & web-service backend development
   - Starts a web server, opens a web page in the default browser that provides the following features:

         - A nice logo and layout.
 Use the HSD logo or create your own.